dereuromark/cakephp-tinyauth/docs/AuthorizationPlugin.md

 ]);
 ```

-And in your `Application` class you need to load both `Authoritation` and TinyAuth specific
+And in your `Application` class you need to load both `Authorization` and TinyAuth specific
 `RequestAuthorization` middlewares in that order:

 ```php